Let's Turn It On

 The Solo Collection

-Don't be fooled into thinking this is a demo if you find it online, it's simply Freddie's vocal tracks and piano track from the album version, with a few bits cut out where there was no piano and no vocal (the finale section with all the synths).
+This is simply Freddie's vocal and piano tracks from the album version, with a few bits cut out where there was no piano and no vocal (the finale section with all the synths).
 The song actually suffers a lot from the lack of the full backing.
 A full instrumental version might have been a more interesting inclusion to the boxed set.

 I Was Born To Love You (George Demure Almost Vocal Mix) 4:02